Fonta1n3/FullyNoded/Readme.md

 - [CryptoSwift](https://github.com/krzyzanowskim/CryptoSwift) for encrypting your nodes credentials.
 - [keychain-swift](https://github.com/evgenyneu/keychain-swift) for storing your nodes credentials decryption key on your iPhones secure enclave.
 - [Tor](https://github.com/iCepa/Tor.framework) for connecting to your node more privately and securely.

+## Changes v0.1.10
+- Clean up TorClient code
+- Fix bug where Tor would not connect on simulator due to multiple auth keys
+- Fix bug where auth keys were not refreshing
+- Fix keyboard should return on wallet creation
+- Fix a crash when refreshing an existing tor thread

 ## Changes v0.1.9
 - Remove alert that was in wrong place when creating psbt